v587su/NLQF/README.md

 pip install nlqf
 ```

-The source code of ``NLQF`` is available at https://github.com/v587su/NLQF.
-You can also download the source code from the above link and install it directly with the following command:
+You can also clone this repo and install directly with the following command:

 ```
 pip install -r requirements.txt python setup.py install
 ```

-Besides, ``nlqf`` should be used with GPU-enabled Pytorch.
+Besides, ``NLQF`` should be used with GPU-enabled Pytorch.
 You can refer to https://pytorch.org/get-started/locally/ to install Pytorch.
-Pytorch 1.3 is recommended.
+Pytorch 1.3 is required (Pytorch 1.3 does not support Python 3.8+).

 ## Usage
 There are two functional APIs in this library: ``nlqf.rule_filter`` and ``nlqf.model_filter``.
 The input of each filter is a list of comment strings and the output is a list of retained comments and a list of the index of the retained comments.

-It is noteworthy that, to use the ``model_filter``, you need to download the pre-trained model ``./resource/vae.model`` and the word vocabulary ``./resource/word_vocab.json`` form https://github.com/v587su/NLQF.
+It is noteworthy that, to use the ``model_filter``, you need to download the pre-trained model ``./resource/vae.model`` and the word vocabulary ``./resource/word_vocab.json`` form this repo.

 Here is the example script to use ``nlqf``:
 ```